 Please see our PHP Mailer 6.x setup guide here.

 - PHPMailer is an advanced email PHP framework for use on PHP enabled web servers.
-These instructions will guide you through setting up PHPMailer from CodeWorxTech to use AuthSMTP as an authenticated SMTP server.
+These instructions will guide you through setting up PHPMailer to use AuthSMTP as an authenticated SMTP server.

-IMPORTANT: These instructions are a basic guide to explain the changes needed to the PHPMailer configuration files to use AuthSMTP as an authenticated SMTP server.
-They are not a guide to a complete or secure setup of PHPMailer, for further instructions on using and securing PHPMailer please see their website - PHPMailer.
+- IMPORTANT: These instructions are a basic guide to explain the changes needed to the PHPMailer configuration files to use AuthSMTP as an authenticated SMTP server.
+They are not a guide to a complete or secure setup of PHPMailer, for further instructions on using and securing PHPMailer please see their page on Github - PHPMailer.

 - 'USERNAME' to your AuthSMTP username

 - 'YOUR NAME' to your name or company name

 - Save and upload your authsmtp-test.php file to the same directory as the PHPMailer files.

 - Open a web browser and view the uploaded authsmtp-test.php file on the Internet.